forcedotcom/SalesforceMobileSDK-Samples/hybrid/readme.md

 cp -r <path to SalesforceMobileSDK-Samples>/hybrid/$template/* www/ cordova build
 </pre>
+Where:
+- $appname is whatever you want
+- $template should be vfconnector, contactexplorer, smartstoreexplorer, accounteditor, usersearch, userandgroupsearch or fileexplorer

 ## To load the android project in eclipse:
 - start eclipse and pick the $appname folder as root for your workspace